Our BlogThe Psychology of EV Charging: What EV Drivers Want at a Charging Station

 Speed and Efficiency: Every Minute Counts

-In practice, this means EV stations need plenty of high-power DC fast chargers, 24/7 uptime, and payment models that reward faster fills.
+In practice, this means EV charging station need plenty of high-power DC fast chargers, 24/7 uptime, and payment models that reward faster fills.
 Simply put, fast charging with minimal wait is not a nice-to-have; it’s a must-have in today’s EV world.

 Location & Convenience: Charging Where Drivers Frequent Most